Smith Ideals of Operadic Algebras in Monoidal Model Categories: Smith Ideals for Commutative and Sigma-Cofibrant Operads

-\begin{example} Suppose $\M$ is as in Theorem \ref{smith=map}, such as the categories in Example \ref{stable-examples}.
+\begin{example} Suppose $\M$ is as in Theorem \ref{smith=map}, that is, cofibrantly generated, stable, monoidal, and with (co)domains of $I\cup J$ small.
+Many examples of such $\M$ are provided in Example \ref{stable-examples}, Example \ref{stable-examples2}, and in our papers \cite{white-commutative, white-yau, gutierrez-white-equivariant, white-yau3, white-yau-arrowcat, white-yau2, white-yau-co, hovey-white, white-localization}.
 Here are some examples of $\Sigma$-cofibrant operads, for which Corollary \ref{sigmacof-smith=map} is applicable. \begin{description} \item[Smith Ideals] The associative operad $\As$, which has $\As(n) = \coprod_{\Sigma_n} \tensorunit$ as the $n$th entry and which has monoids as algebras, is $\Sigma$-cofibrant.
-In this case, Corollary \ref{sigmacof-smith=map} is Hovey's Corollary 4.4(1) in \cite{hovey-smith}. \item[Smith $A_{\infty}$-Ideals] Any $A_{\infty}$-operad, defined as a $\Sigma$-cofibrant resolution of $\As$, is $\Sigma$-cofibrant.
-In this case, Corollary \ref{sigmacof-smith=map} says that Smith $A_{\infty}$-ideals and $A_{\infty}$-algebra maps have equivalent homotopy theories.
+In this case, Corollary \ref{sigmacof-smith=map} is Hovey's Corollary 4.4 (1) in \cite{hovey-smith}. \item[Smith $A_{\infty}$-Ideals] Any $A_{\infty}$-operad, defined as a $\Sigma$-cofibrant resolution of $\As$, is $\Sigma$-cofibrant.
+In this case, Corollary \ref{sigmacof-smith=map} says that Smith $A_{\infty}$-ideals and $A_{\infty}$-algebra morphisms have equivalent homotopy theories.
 For instance, one can take the standard differential graded $A_{\infty}$-operad \cite{markl} and, for symmetric spectra, the Stasheff associahedra operad \cite{stasheff}. \item[Smith $E_{\infty}$-Ideals] Any $E_{\infty}$-operad, defined as a $\Sigma$-cofibrant resolution of the commutative operad $\Com$, is $\Sigma$-cofibrant.
-In this case, Corollary \ref{sigmacof-smith=map} says that Smith $E_{\infty}$-ideals and $E_{\infty}$-algebra maps have equivalent homotopy theories.
-For example, for symmetric spectra one can take the Barratt-Eccles $E_{\infty}$-operad $E\Sigma_*$ \cite{be}. \item[Smith $E_n$-Ideals] For each $n \geq 1$ the little $n$-cube operad $\C_n$ \cite{boardman-vogt,may72} is $\Sigma$-cofibrant and is an $E_n$-operad by definition \cite{fresse-gt} (4.1.13).
-In this case, with $\M$ being symmetric spectra with the positive (flat) stable model structure, Corollary \ref{sigmacof-smith=map} says that Smith $\C_n$-ideals and $\C_n$-algebra maps have equivalent homotopy theories.
-One may also use other $\Sigma$-cofibrant $E_n$-operads \cite{fie}, such as the Fulton-MacPherson operad (\cite{getzler-jones} and \cite{fresse-gt} (4.3)), which is actually a cofibrant $E_n$-operad. \end{description} \end{example}
+In this case, Corollary \ref{sigmacof-smith=map} says that Smith $E_{\infty}$-ideals and $E_{\infty}$-algebra morphisms have equivalent homotopy theories.
+For example, for symmetric spectra, one can take the Barratt-Eccles $E_{\infty}$-operad $E\Sigma_*$ \cite{be}.
+An elementary discussion of the Barratt-Eccles operad is in \cite{cerberusIII} (Section 11.4). \item[Smith $E_n$-Ideals] For each $n \geq 1$, the little $n$-cubes operad $\C_n$ \cite{boardman-vogt,may72} is $\Sigma$-cofibrant and is an $E_n$-operad by definition \cite{fresse-gt} (4.1.13).
+In this case, with $\M$ being symmetric spectra with the positive (flat) stable model structure, Corollary \ref{sigmacof-smith=map} says that Smith $\C_n$-ideals and $\C_n$-algebra morphisms have equivalent homotopy theories.
+One may also use other $\Sigma$-cofibrant $E_n$-operads \cite{fie}, such as the Fulton-MacPherson operad (\cite{getzler-jones} and \cite{fresse-gt} (4.3)), which is actually a cofibrant $E_n$-operad.
+An elementary discussion of a categorical $E_n$-operad is in \cite{cerberusIII} (Chapter 13). \end{description} \end{example}